RODA/DialogCreator/DialogCreator.md

 ### Add a new element

-In the Elements panel (left), click the element type you want to add.
+In the Elements panel (left), click the element to be added.
 It will be inserted on the dialog canvas with default properties.

 ### Select an element